 The environments where non-volatile memory devices are used can be very noisy.
 No SPI device can operate correctly in the presence of excessive noise.
-To help combat this, the M25PE10 and M25PE20 feature the following data protection mechanisms:
+To help combat this and to meet the needs of modularized applications, the M25PE16 features the following flexible data protection mechanisms: